wixer1999/learning-git/READAME.md

-git status -> shows the tracking/adding/commiting infos of the current files git restore-- staged file_name -> unstages the file_name git branch -> shows the current and all branches in repo
+git status -> shows the tracking/adding/commiting infos of the current files git restore-- staged file_name -> unstages the file_name git branch -> shows the current and all branches in repo git lod -> shows  the commit logs git reset --soft HEAD-1 -> Resets the repo to the previous commit
 ```